 To protect individuals from the increased risk of breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), associated with Allergan BIOCELL textured breast implants, the Food and Drug Administration (FDA) requested that Allergan recall its BIOCELL textured breast implants and tissue expanders.
 Allergan agreed and is removing these products from the global market.
 The FDA requested that Allergan recall all BIOCELL textured breast implants and tissue expanders marketed in the U.S. based on newly submitted Medical Device Reports (MDRs) reporting worldwide cases of BIA-ALCL and BIA-ALCL-related deaths associated with these devices.
 Allergan has notified the FDA that it will recall its BIOCELL textured breast implants and tissue expanders from the global market.

 These products have the same BIOCELL textured surface (shell), which is a unique surface used only by Allergan.
-A list of Allergan’s BIOCELL textured devices marketed in the U.S. that will be voluntarily recalled can be found at the end of this communication.

 The FDA’s analysis was attributed to a new worldwide reported total of 573 unique BIA-ALCL cases including 33 patient deaths.
 Of the 573 cases of BIA-ALCL, 481 are reported to have Allergan breast implants at the time of diagnosis.
 In addition, 12 of 13 deaths occurring in patients with BIA-ALCL where the manufacturer was known occurred in patients implanted with an Allergan breast implant at the time of their BIA-ALCL diagnosis.
 The manufacturer and/or texture is unknown for the remaining 20 reported deaths from BIA-ALCL.